GRIDAPPSD/GOSS-GridAPPS-D/docs/source/developer_resources/IEEE_References.rst

 [5] W. H. Kersting, "Radial distribution test feeders," in *2001 IEEE Power Engineering Society Winter Meeting.
 Conference Proceedings (Cat.
 No.01CH37194)*, 2001, pp. 908-912 vol.2.

+[6] D.  P.  Chassin, J.  C.  Fuller, and N.  Djilali, "GridLAB-D: An agent-based simulation framework for smart grids," in *Journal of Applied Mathematics*, vol.  2014, no.  492320, pp.  1-12, 2014.

+[7] I.  Gorton et al., "GridOPTICS(TM) A Novel Software Framework for Integrating Power Grid Data Storage, Management and Analysis," in *System Sciences (HICSS), 2013 46th Hawaii International Conference on*, 2013, pp.
+2167-2176.

+[8] S.  Ciraci, J.  Daily, J.  Fuller, A.  Fisher, L.  Marinovici, and K.
+Agarwal, "FNCS: a framework for power system and communication networks co-simulation," in *Proceedings of the Symposium on Theory of Modeling & Simulation - DEVS Integrative*, Tampa, Florida, 2014, pp.  1-8.